ED-IP/Milestone-3-project/README.md

 # Milestone 3 (Description)

-A simple app to manage the Book catalog from a shop
+A dictionay of Computer Science terms

 ## UX

-All of this is outdated (no longer in the scope of the project)

-As the owner of the website I want:
+~~As the owner of the website I want:~~
-- That any guest can search for terms
+- ~~That any guest can search for terms~~
-- If a guest do a search without success I want to show them an error message
+- ~~If a guest do a search without success I want to show them an error message~~
-- That registred users could add new entrys to the dictionary
+- ~~That registred users could add new entrys to the dictionary~~
-- That registred users could edit or delete only their own entrys
+- ~~That registred users could edit or delete only their own entrys~~
-- To register an user a guest need to provide a username, email address and password
+- ~~To register an user a guest need to provide a username, email address and password~~
-- An Administrator user that could edit and delete any entry on the dictionary
+- ~~An Administrator user that could edit and delete any entry on the dictionary~~

-As user of the website:
+A user of the website:
-- I want to be able to search terms and see their definition
+- Should be able to search for terms inside the dictionary (All users)
+- Anonimous users can't add, delete or edit terms in the database
+- Anonimous users could become registered user using the corresponding form
-- I want to have the ability to add new entrys to the dictionary
+- Registered users should be able add new entrys to the dictionary
-- I want the possibility of edit or delete entrys
-- I want to be able to update my information (e-mail)
+- Registered users only will be able to edit/delete their own entrys
+- Register user would have the option to update the email and password used for registration

 ## Features